 On the other hand, if you find yourself slipping below your desired weight due to the increased training, please adjust your nutritional plan by focusing on the diet explained here, and adjust your running schedule as well.
 Do not put off these moves.
 After a few days, you should feel stronger again, with your weight back to normal.
 If not, please contact your primary care physician to get help and to check your condition.
 Again, weight loss while training can be a significant issue so, please, do take it seriously.

 I hope you can enjoy a nice breakfast routine and eat something in the morning before your long training runs.
 You might enjoy oatmeal or muesli.
 Both are great starters.
 For additional information which might help you perfect your morning routine, here is a link to an article about breakfast I wrote with my nutritional adviser, Dieter Hogen: “Kick Start Your Day.”

 At first, try our breakfast routine before a short run.
 If it suits you, then try it out before longer runs until you feel comfortable with a nutritional strategy you can use on your marathon day.
 The information in this article is appropriate not just for right now, while you are immersed in your marathon preparation, but also for the weeks and months after the marathon.
 For now, though, focus mainly on the choices mentioned in the article like muesli, oatmeal, and whole-grain toast.
 These foods will give you an enduring energy base for your long runs.
 If you run very early in the morning, make sure your portions are not too big.
 For example, you may want to go with a small portion and add a piece of banana.

-The holidays are such a special time.
-And as is the case with many things, there can be some dietary exceptions.
+As is the case with many things, there can be some dietary exceptions.
 You may want to enjoy some chocolate.
 My favorite is dark chocolate with ginger—a delicious treat with tea in the afternoon.
 Check out the following article: “Chocolate: Should I or Shouldn’t I?”